Security incidents involving Donald Trump: Assassination attempt in West Palm Beach, Florida

-On September 15, 2024, Ryan Wesley Routh was sighted wielding a rifle in bushes at the Trump International Golf Club in West Palm Beach, Florida, while Donald Trump was golfing at the club.
+On September 15, 2024, Ryan Routh was sighted wielding a rifle in bushes at the Trump International Golf Club in West Palm Beach, Florida, while Donald Trump was golfing at the club.
 A Secret Service officer shot at Routh, who fled, and was apprehended while driving away.
 The FBI was investigating it as an assassination attempt.

 Authorities later confirmed that Routh did wish to kill the former president.
 An indictment on April 7, 2025, revealed that Routh was planning the assassination attempt as early as February 2024 with an accomplice who called himself "Ramiro", who lived in Mexico.
 Routh's trial began on September 8, 2025, and he was found guilty on all counts on September 23.
-Routh faces life in prison, and his sentencing is scheduled for December 18, 2025.
+He was sentenced to life in prison on February 4, 2026.

-2024 security incident at Coachella rally
+Security incident at Coachella rally

 On October 12, 2024, a man was arrested near a checkpoint at a Donald Trump rally in Coachella, California.
-The man had possessed two firearms and ammunition, multiple passports with different names, and an unregistered vehicle with a fake license plate.
+The man had two firearms and ammunition, multiple passports with different names, and an unregistered vehicle with a fake license plate.
 On the same day, he was released after posting a $5,000 bail.

+Assassination attempts allegedly linked to Iran

+According to a report by the United States Institute of Peace, "Iran has assassinated its enemies across four continents — in Asia, Europe, North America and South America — over the four decades since the 1979 revolution."
+Iran is said to have begun plotting against Trump's life following the assassination of Qasem Soleimani in 2020.
+In October 2024, the Biden administration warned Iran that the US would consider any retaliatory assassination attempts by Iran on Trump's life an act of war.

+July 2024 arrest in Houston

+On July 12, 2024, a Pakistani man with connections to Iran, Asif Merchant, was arrested in Houston and charged with recruiting people to help kill Trump, on behalf of Iran's Islamic Revolutionary Guard Corps (IRGC).
+One of the recruits turned into an informant for the FBI.
+On March 6, 2026, Merchant was convicted in New York City of murder for hire in the plot to kill Trump.
+Merchant testified that he participated unwillingly to protect his family in Tehran, whereas the Iranian government denied involvement.

+November 2024 plot

+On November 8, 2024, the U.S. Department of Justice charged Farhad Shakeri, an Afghan citizen, along with Carlisle Rivera and Jonathan Loadholt (whom Shakeri had met in a US prison) in connection with another murder-for-hire plot, as revenge for the killing of Soleimani.
+Shakeri allegedly told an undercover FBI agent that an IRGC official urged him to "set aside other efforts" to focus on Trump.
+Rivera and Loadholt were arrested in November 2024 and convicted on related charges in January 2026, whereas Shakeri remains at large.